 The FDA periodically inspects tissue processors to determine compliance with these requirements.
-Violations of applicable regulations noted by the FDA during facility inspections could adversely affect the continued marketing of our products.
-We believe we comply with all aspects of the CGTPs, although there can be no assurance that we will comply, or will comply on a timely basis, in the future.
 Entities that provide us with allograft bone tissue are responsible for performing donor recovery, donor screening and donor testing and our compliance with those aspects of the CGTPs regulations that regulate those functions are dependent upon the actions of these independent entities.

 The procurement and transplantation of allograft bone tissue is subject to U.S. federal law pursuant to the National Organ Transplant Act ("NOTA"), a criminal statute which prohibits the purchase and sale of human organs used in human transplantation, including bone and related tissue, for "valuable consideration."
 NOTA permits reasonable payments associated with the removal, transportation, processing, preservation, quality control, implantation and storage of human bone tissue.
 With the exception of removal and implantation, we provide services in all of these areas.
-We make payments to vendors in consideration for the services they provide in connection with the recovery and screening of donors.
-Failure to comply with the requirements of NOTA could result in enforcement action against us.

 The procurement of human tissue is also subject to state anatomical gift acts and some states have statutes similar to NOTA.
 In addition, some states require that tissue processors be licensed by that state.
-Failure to comply with state laws could also result in enforcement action against us.